cre8ivesolutions/my-first-game/README.md

 - The css file is set up alphabetically and the more specific class and id styles are at the bottom.
 - I used the modern font-family 'system-ui' because it is a familiar font that is used on numerous Apple products.
 - I used one or two inline styles in the html file do demonstrate that I know how to use it.
-- I used css @keyframes to create animations to create interest on the landing page, the loading of the question, and to make the answer and next buttons responsive when hovering.
+- I used css @keyframes to create animations to create interest, the loading of the question, and to make the answer and next buttons responsive when hovering.

 ### What's good
 - The biggest challenge was making the code DRY, and I believe I was able to achieve this.